martintrojer/martintrojer.github.com/content/post/2012-07-07-n-queens-with-corelogic-take-1.md

 (time (count (queens-run 7)))
 ```

 So how does it perform?
-Well, you guessed it, terribly.
-My previous [functional Clojure implementation]({{< ref "2012-03-25-enumerate-n-queens-solutions.md" >}}) finds all 4 solutions for 6-queens in ~7ms.
-The core.logic one above does it in ~6.5 seconds, 3 orders of magnitude, ouch!
+Well, you guessed it: terribly.
+My previous [functional Clojure implementation]({{< ref "2012-03-25-enumerate-n-queens-solutions.md" >}}) finds all four solutions for 6-queens in ~7ms.
+The core.logic one above does it in ~6.5 seconds, three orders of magnitude slower.
+Ouch!

-It's quite possible that this brute force approach is a very inefficient way of solving n-queens using miniKanren.
-Maybe building / removing queens from solution lists are a better approach?
+It's quite possible that this brute-force approach is a very inefficient way of solving n-queens using miniKanren.
+Maybe building/removing queens from solution lists would be a better approach?
 Also, cKanren in core.logic promises much faster and cleaner solutions.
 Either way, I'll keep you posted...